A clinically applicable approach to continuous prediction of future acute kidney injury - Tomašev et al., Nature, July 2019

 What did they do?

 They identified key features for predicting AKI using both clinician input as well as features identified by the deep learning model.
-Using these features, they trained an RNN which continually outputs the probability of an AKI occurring in the next 48 hours, with an overall accuracy of 55.8%.
+Using these features, they trained an RNN which continually outputs the probability of an AKI occurring in the next 48 hours, with a sensitivity of 55.8%.

 What does this mean?